A reader wants to know how to write the word that describes the sport of propelling oneself over water on long narrow pieces of wood:

 Journalists writing about the sport will have to choose their dictionaries or go with editorial guidelines and/or the preferred spelling of official organizations.
 My preference would be to spell all the forms as one word.

-2 Responses to “Water Ski, Water-ski, or Waterski?”
+2 thoughts on “Water Ski, Water-ski, or Waterski?”

 Ah, the perfect situation to promote a grammatical rule I champion: laissez faire, which is defined as “a policy or attitude of letting things take their own course, without interfering.”